sandeyearns/MindRiser_DataScience_finalproject/README.md

 This is a learning project built to practice the full data science workflow = cleaning, EDA, modeling, and deployment.

 Thank you for involvement in my project
-This is my project - @Mindrisers Institute of Technology  for my Data Science project.
+This is my project - @Mindrisers Institute of Technology  for my Data Science certificate.